kubernetes-study-guide/Kubernetes-Study-Guide/Section-03-hello-world-demo/03_hello_world_Pods/transcript.md

 It doesn't matter what the filename is, as long as it ends with the yaml extension.

-Ok it looks like our pod has been created.
-Lets see if we can view it using the 'get pods' command:
+Ok it looks like our pod has been created now.
+Lets see if we can view it using the kubectl-get-pods command:

 ```bash
 kgp